pfilaretov42/liquibase-gradle-example/README.md

-# liquibase-example
+# liquibase-gradle-example
-Example of generation liquibase changsets by gradle plugin
+Example of liquibase change sets generation by gradle plugin